uikit/uikit-site/docs/pages/slider.md

 ## Center

 By default, elements of the slider always align to the left edge of the slider.
-To center the list items set the attribute `center` to `"1"`.
+To center the list items add the attribute `center="1"`.

 ***

 ## Infinite Scrolling

 By default, infinite scrolling is enabled.
-To disable infinite scrolling, set the attribute `finite` to `"0"`.
+To disable infinite scrolling, add the attribute `finite="1"`.

 ***

 ## Slide Sets

-To loop through a set of slides instead of single items, set the attribute `set` to `"1"` after the class `uk-slider`.
+To loop through a set of slides instead of single items, add the attribute `set="1"` after the `uk-slider` attribute.

 ***

 ## Navigation

-To navigate through your slides, just use the `uk-slider-item` attribute.
+To navigate through your slides, just use the `.uk-slider-item` class.
 To target the slides, set the attribute of every nav item to the number of the respective slider item.
-The elements with the `uk-slider-item` attribute need to be inside the `uk-slider`.
+The elements with the `.uk-slider-item` class need to be inside the `uk-slider` container.
 Setting the attribute to `next` and `previous` will switch to the adjacent slides.

 ```html
 <div uk-slider>